jekymin8232/vitalguardai-com/README.md

 **I believe Big Tech AI cannot fully serve all of humanity, because it demands massive amounts of resources and is often not transparent enough.
-My goal is to create a world-class offline AI system that ranks among the best in the world.**
+My goal is to build a world-class offline AI system that is fully transparent, explainable, and accessible to people everywhere, while ranking among the best AI systems in the world.**

 # Freedom is not free.